 - Practical and suitable for freshwater tanks and marine aquariums without plants

-- Since the bio-balls are non-porous, cannot regulate the nitrates
+- Since the bio-balls are non-porous, they cannot regulate the nitrates.

-- May get damaged during the process of cleaning
+- It may get damaged during the process of cleaning.

 K1, K2 Media

 Let me first tell you about what is K1 and K2 media.
 The k1 media is a type of biological media you can use in the process of filtration for water treatments.
 The purpose of the K1 media is to house beneficial bacteria needed for nitrification.

 Similarly, K2 is the biological media that delivers maximum active surface area.
 This will help the beneficial bacteria to colonize quickly and effectively more than other media.

 - There is no need for maintenance and washing these media.